Insulin-Pandas/Diabetes_Prediction/README.md

 Diabetes is a chronic health condition that affects how your body turns food into energy.
 It is also among the most prevalent chronic diseases in the United States, impacting millions of Americans each year and exerting a significant financial burden on the economy.
 Marshmellow le Panda is our classes unoffical mascot, and the subject for the story of our data today.
 This project's overall goal is to utilize the power of machine learning in order to provide a more accurate prediction for detecting diabetes.
 Diabetes is generally characterized by either the body not making enough insulin or being unable to use the insulin that is made as effectively as needed.
 We used the CDC’s Behavioral Risk Factor Surveillance System data set from 2015 which surveyed over 250,000 patients for diabetes screening.

-Tools Utilized
+Tools Utilized:
-Python Pandas
+- Python Pandas
-Python Matplotlib
+- Python Matplotlib
-SQL Database (Postgres)/ AWS
+- SQL Database (Postgres)/ AWS
-Tableau
+- Tableau
-HTML
+- HTML
-Colab
+- Colab
-Machine Learning
+- Machine Learning

 Source